 For a further discussion of the possible consequences of a DUI, please see our article “California DUI Penalties, Punishments and Sentencing.”

-By law, taxi, limo and ride-sharing companies may not employ a driver who has been convicted of a DUI within the prior seven (7) years.12
+By law, taxi, limo and ride-sharing companies may not employ you if you have been convicted of a DUI within the prior seven (7) years.12

-This makes fighting a DUI especially important for someone who drives passengers for a living.
+This makes fighting a DUI especially important if you drive passengers for a living.

-Legal defenses to Vehicle Code 23152e charges fall into three primary categories:
+Legal defenses to Vehicle Code 23153(e) charges fall into three primary categories:

-- The driver did not have a passenger for hire in the vehicle;
+- You did not have a passenger for hire in the vehicle;

 - The traffic stop or arrest was unlawful; and/or